-Moreover, the respondents pointed out that, at some point, the Romanian officers would have told them something in the line of:
+Moreover, the respondents pointed out that, at some point, the officers told them something in the line of:

 “I’ll not tell you one more time, if you will come again to Romania next time you will all die.”

-The group was held roughly a half-hour at the spot.
+The respondent described that the group was held for roughly half an hour at the point of apprehension.
 Then, the respondents described having been ordered to follow the authorities, walking for approximately 30 minutes.
 They arrived around 10:00 pm somewhere close to the Serbian border (approximate location: 45.243632,21.294131) and they were subsequently ordered to walk in the direction of Serbia.